-Curing egg yolks in salt is a great trick I learned from a chef friend of mine, the talented Brett Weber, now chef de cuisine at the Bachelor Farmer in Minneapolis.
+Curing egg yolks in salt is a great trick I learned from a chef friend of mine.
+Here I add truffles for an unforgettable flavor.

 You take some duck yolks (chicken would work fine too, but they won't yield as much) cover them in salt, let them sit for two days, then wrap them in cheese cloth and hang them for a week.
 Afterwords the yolks can be shaved like cheese.